Miguel del Sel

-Miguel Ignacio Torres del Sel (born 3 July 1957) is an Argentinian politician and humorist, who has been National Deputy of Argentina representing Santa Fe province between 2013 and 2015.
+Miguel Ignacio Torres del Sel (born 3 July 1957) is an Argentine politician and humorist, who has been National Deputy of Argentina representing Santa Fe province between 2013 and 2015.
 He belongs to Propuesta Republicana party.
-The president Mauricio Macri designated him Argentinian Ambassador to Panama between 2015 and 2017.
+The president Mauricio Macri designated him Argentine Ambassador to Panama between 2015 and 2017.
 He was also candidate to governor of Santa Fe in the 2011 and 2015 elections, but he was defeated by candidates of Socialist Party in both.